artwork by prinzcake

 4 Star Weapons

-A 4★ Polearm of terrifying power, it is capable of rivaling and/or surpassing 5★ Polearms at higher refinements.
-That being said, we don’t recommend actively attempting to pull for this weapon, simply because Weapon Banners are a huge risk and a potential Primogem sink.
-Furthemore, it is also the most difficult weapon to build a team around, as many of Xiao’s best supports (not to mention all anemo supports) are from Mondstadt.
-Please check out Alerine#1591’s in depth Lithic Thesis, for team comp recommendations if you’d like to run this weapon.
+A 4★ Polearm of terrifying power, it is capable of rivaling and/or surpassing 5★ Polearms at higher refinements by utilizing its passive stacks.
+That being said, we don’t recommend pulling for this weapon, because of how difficult it is to build a team around it.
+Please check out Alerine#1591’s in depth Lithic Thesis for team comp recommendations if you’d like to run this weapon.

 |Passive||For every character in the party who hails from Liyue, the character who equips this weapon gains a 7% ATK increase and a 3% CRIT Rate increase.
 This effect stacks up to 4 times.|